Portico est di Pio IX e Loggia (I,V,2) - nrs. 117-120, 121-125

 Halfway down the road are corridors leading to the area behind the shops.
 At this spot the piers of the porticos are closer together than elsewhere.
 There is a staircase in the western corridor, the eastern corridor has ledges that carried a ceiling.

-The hole in the east side of nr.
+Remarks The hole in the east side of nr.
 124 suggests that there was a stone in the pier to the east, which has not been preserved to a sufficient height however.
 One would expect that nr.
-125 was originally in the south-west corner of the south-west pier, but a stone does not seem to have been removed from it.
+125 was originally in the south-west corner of the south-west pier.
+A stone does not seem to have been removed from it, but some ancient looking masonry may be modern, the building was excavated a long time ago.

 Plan of the building.
 After SO I.